zaClub/trap-in-weapp/README.md

 # trap-in-weapp
-Marking the moment we were traped in Weapp 🤧
+Marking the moment we were traped in Weapp. 🤧 Everything shows in issues.